machinat/sociably/website/docs/getting-started.md

 After that, consider adding a new migration file so you can rollback if needed.

 :::info
-If your app supports Messenger platform, make sure the server is running while executing the initial migration.
+If your app supports Facebook platform, make sure the server is running while executing the initial migration.
 :::